RaisanenMarkus/csharp/docs/part5/part5-1.md

 }
 ```

-Some of the methods defined above do not return a value (methods that have the keyword void in their definition), while others do (methods that specify the type of variable to be returned).
+Some of the methods defined above do not return a value, methods that have the keyword void in their definition; while others do, methods that specify the type of variable to be returned.
 The class above also defines the toString method, which returns the string used to print the object.

 Objects are created from the class through constructors by using the new command.
-Below, you'll create two rectangles and print information related to them.
+Below you'll create two rectangles and print information related to them.

 ```cs
 static void Main(string[] args)